 “A new album like no other.” —FRETBOARD JOURNAL

-These old ballads carry the hopes and dreams, daily worries, and existential thoughts of the Sephardic people.
+These songs carry the hopes and dreams, daily worries, and existential thoughts of the Sephardic people.
 They tell stories of everyday life, loss, exile, lovers quarrels and advice-seeking daughters.
-Henley brings new life to these songs and the independent female characters in them—transforming the tradition along the way.
-These songs draw from a well so deep that disparate listeners all feel a connection to their own heritage.
-Henley’s songs are a living line to the rich history and culture of her Sephardic ancestors.
+Known for her expressive songwriting, gifted fiddling, and bell-like vocals, Henley brings new life to these songs and the independent female characters in them—drawing from a well so deep that disparate listeners all feel a connection to their own heritage.

 Henley is a recipient of the prestigious Fulbright award and was an Artist-in-Residence at the Cité Internationale des Arts in Paris.
 She has performed at Carnegie Hall, the Caramoor American Roots Festival, and the New York Sephardic Music Festival.
 She’s currently touring with mystic-folk band Rising Appalachia and has played with Irish guitar virtuoso John Doyle, Americana Instrumentalist of the Year Brittany Haas, and Grammy winners David Krakauer, Rushad Eggleston, The Duhks and many more.